cumbucadev/cinemaempoa/README.md

 ## Development

-The project is currently composed of two main files, `scrape.py` and `build.py`.
+The project is composed of a main file, `cinemaempoa.py`.

-`scrape.py` implements the scrapping logic: accessing each website, parsing the html or xml and formatting the values into a json string.
+The `scrapers` directory holds implementations that access each of the tracked websites, parses their html or xml and formats the values into a json string.

-`build.py` receives the json string from stdin and generates the HTML.

-The generated files are then moved into the docs/ directory in the gh_pages repository, which deploys the website on every push.
+The cli program accepts a `--build` flag which prompts it into turning that json string into valid html and moving it into the docs/ directory, which can trigger deployment of the website when pushed to the `gh_pages` branch.

 ## Installation